motion/orbit/notes/next.md

 # next

+- survey notification if they use it for a few days...
 - manage people (may not want github for example to sync in people)
   - probably by default some integrations are "additive only"
   - so they only sync in on top of existing people